exasol/script-languages-release/flavors/README.md

   - Available languages: Python 3.6
   - [Here](https://github.com/exasol/script-languages/tree/master/flavors/python3.6-data-science-cuda-preview-EXASOL-6.2.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

-### Fancyr flavors
+### R-3.5-data-science flavors

-The Fancyr flavor provides the language R 3.5 and a large collection of pre-installed packages.
+The R-3.5-data-science flavor provides the language R 3.5 and a large collection of pre-installed packages.

-- fancyr-ds-EXASOL-6.2.0
+- r-3.5-data-science-EXASOL-6.2.0
   - Base Image: ubuntu:18.04
   - Compatible Exasol Versions: 7.0.\*, 6.2.\*
   - Available languages: R 3.5
-  - [Here](fancyr-EXASOL-6.2.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.
+  - [Here](r-3.5-data-science-EXASOL-6.2.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

 ### R 4.0 minimal flavors